corrados/edrumulus/README.md

 ## Project log

+- (12/18/2020) I have ported the Octave peak detection code to the ESP32 developer board (no positional sensing yet) and connected it via my PC and Hairless MIDI to my Roland TD-20 module so that the snare sound was coming out of the TD-20.
+The parameters were not yet optimized but still, the results were very promising.
+Without positional sensing, the ESP32 runs at about 56 kHz sampling rate when calculating the peak detection algorithm on one pad.
+Since I only need 8 kHz sampling rate (maybe even 4 kHz is sufficient), we have a lot of headroom for the positional sensing algorithm or to add rim shot support and support multiple pads.

 - (12/13/2020) I am very pleased about the current algorithm performance.
 The algorithm is not yet fine-tuned but already performs pretty well.
 I have created a short Youtube video of the algorithm (Git commit c83743e) to show the current performance in action: https://youtu.be/6eQjCD-DFjo